PoisotLab/ms_network_prediction/manuscript.md

 occur between species in each pool (typically used for pairwise interactions;
 e.g. hosts and parasites), and *k-partite networks,*: which expand to more than two discrete sets of interacting species (e.g., some parasitoid webs, seed dispersal networks, and pollination networks [@Pocock2012RobRes]).

-Species interaction networks can also be used as a means to quantify and understand _interaction strength_.
-Interaction strength, unlike the qualitative presence or absence of an interaction, is a continuous measurement which attempts to quantify the effect of one species on another.
-This results in weighted networks representing different patterns of 'flows' between nodes -- which can be modelled in a variety of ways [@Borrett2019WalPar].
-Interaction strength can generally be divided into two main categories (as suggested by
-@Berlow2004IntStr): 1) the strength of an interaction between individuals of each species, or 2) the effect that changes in one species population has on the dynamics of the other species.
-It can be measured as the effect over a period of time (in the units of biomass or energy flux [@Barnes2018EneFlu;
-@Brown2004MetThe]) or the relative importance of one species on another [@Heleno2014EcoNet; @Berlow2004IntStr; @Wootton2005MeaInt].
-One recurring observation is that networks are often composed of many weak interactions and few strong interactions [@Berlow2004IntStr].
-The distribution of interaction strength within a network effects its stability [@Neutel2002StaRea;
-@Ruiter1995EnePat] and functioning [@Duffy2002BioEco; @Montoya2003FooWeb], and
-serves to benefit multi-species models [@Wootton2005MeaInt].
-Alternatively, understanding flow in modules within networks can aid in understanding the organisation of networks [@Farage2021IdeFlo; @Montoya2002SmaWor] or the cascading effects of perturbations [@Gaiarsa2019IntStr].

-Methods for predicting interactions between species exist, but at the moment are difficult to generalise as they are typically based around a single mechanism at a single scale: position in the trophic niche [@Gravel2013InfFoo;
+Methods for predicting interactions between species exist, but at the moment are difficult to generalise as they are typically based around a single mechanism at a single
-@Petchey2008SizFor], phylogenetic distance [@Pomeranz2018InfPre;
+scale: position in the trophic niche [@Gravel2013InfFoo; @Petchey2008SizFor], phylogenetic distance [@Pomeranz2018InfPre; @Elmasri2020HieBay], functional
-@Elmasri2020HieBay], functional trait matching [@Bartomeus2016ComFra],
-interaction frequency [@Weinstein2017ComTra; @Vazquez2005IntFre], or other
-network properties [@Terry2020FinMis; @Stock2017LinFil].
-Species interaction
-networks are the product of ecological and evolutionary mechanisms interacting across spatial, temporal and organisational scales.
+trait matching [@Bartomeus2016ComFra], interaction frequency [@Weinstein2017ComTra; @Vazquez2005IntFre], or other network properties [@Terry2020FinMis; @Stock2017LinFil].
+Species interaction networks are the product of ecological and evolutionary mechanisms interacting across spatial, temporal and organisational scales.
 The interwoven nature of these processes imposes structure on biodiversity data which is invisible when examined only through the lens of a single scale.
 Machine learning (ML) methods have enormous potential to find this structure in this data [@Desjardins-Proulx2019ArtInt], and have the potential to be used together with mechanistic models in order to make prediction of ecological dynamics more robust [@Rackauckas2020UniDif].

 Here we use a case study to show how machine-learning models (specifically a deep neural network) can enable prediction of species interactions: we